Modern Patient Engagement: The New Rules Healthcare Marketers Can Use to Build Trust

 Content Marketing in Modern patient Engagement: Where Trust Begins

-Relational engagement is about more than functionality.
-It’s also about communication.
+Relational engagement depends on communication as much as functionality.
 And the most scalable way to build that relationship?
 Content.
-In an environment where patients are skeptical of advertising, content marketing becomes one of the most powerful tools healthcare brands have to build trust, credibility, and connection.
+In an environment where patients are skeptical of advertising, content marketing becomes one of the most powerful tools healthcare brands have for building trust and credibility.

 But only if the content is done right.
 That means:

 Think of your content as a handshake: it’s often the first impression you make.
-And as Press Ganey emphasizes, practices that do this well don’t just drive clicks, they build authority.
+And as Press Ganey emphasizes, the practices that do this well build real authority over time.

 Putting It All Together: Building a More Human Brand